liquity/dev/README.md

 `getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the LUSDDebt in the Active Pool and the Default Pool.

 `getTCR()`: returns the total collateralization ratio (TCR) of the system.
-The TCR is based on the the entire system debt and collateral (including pending rewards).
+The TCR is based on the entire system debt and collateral (including pending rewards).

 `checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateralization Ratio (TCR) is below the Critical Collateralization Ratio (CCR)).